retypepassword/card_reader/README.md

 ### Setting Time

+Time must be set on the RPi every time it is plugged in (so avoid unplugging it).

 To set approximate time on the RPi<sup>1</sup>, create a file called `current_date.txt` in the root directory<sup>2</sup> of the USB stick with the current time formatted as shown below: